By: Julie Shipman, Career Coach

 - What facts have informed my opinion and have those facts come from reputable sources?

 - Is the opinion I’m sharing based on first-hand experience?
 In other words, am I talking about something I witnessed, experienced or personally researched, as opposed to just re-posting something I heard from someone else.

 - What impact will my opinion have on the person receiving it?
 Will it add value or enrich them in some way?
 Did they ask for my opinion?

 - Am I sharing my opinion with the purpose of changing someone’s mind?

 - Am I sharing my opinion to shame someone?

-- If I don’t share my opinion, am I allowing something that bad or unhealthy to continue?
+- If I don’t share my opinion, am I allowing something bad, dangerous or unhealthy to continue?

 What’s an opinion fast?

-It’s exactly what you think it is.
-The kindness that comes from NOT sharing your opinion.
+It’s exactly what you think.
+It is the kindness that comes from NOT sharing your opinion.
 I think it’s particularly important as we head into this political season.
 Sometimes the best thing you can do is keep your opinion to yourself.
-This counts doubly true in the social space where political comments, memes, angry Facebook posts, Instagram pictures of people harming each other, videos showing the worst of humanity, disparaging tweets etc. and about people commenting on how fake news and the media are to blame.
+This is especially true in the social space where political comments, memes, angry Facebook posts, Instagram pictures of people harming each other, videos showing the worst of humanity, disparaging tweets etc. are at the root of derisiveness.

-We are heading into the political ad season that I’m dreading.
-The derisive commentary and reposting of opinions that seem to be missing fact.
+We are heading into the political ad season.
+I am dreading it.
+This derisive commentary, the re-posting of opinions with partial facts or no fact at all are driving deep fractures between friends, family members and colleagues.
 What if we “opinion fast” this election by not posting anything about politics except to say do your research, make sure you vote.
 I wonder, would it enable us to come together as a nation like we did following Sept.
 11th?